Russia's reengagement with Africa pays off | DW | 09.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Russia has been aggressively expanding its influence in Africa in recent years.
-As numerous African nations remain silent over Russia's invasion of Ukraine, the tactic seems to be paying off.
+As numerous African nations remain silent on Russia's invasion of Ukraine, the strategy seems to be a winning one

 Russian President Vladimir Putin shakes hands with South African President Cyril Ramaphosa at the 2019 Russia-Africa summit

-On March 2, the United Nations General Assembly in New York was asked to vote on a resolution, calling for Russian troops to withdraw from Ukraine "immediately, completely and unconditionally."
+On March 2, the UN General Assembly in New York was asked to vote on a resolution calling for Russian troops to withdraw from Ukraine "immediately, completely and unconditionally."

-A vast majority of the United Nations 193 members, namely 141 countries, voted in favor of resolution, a strong signal of the international community's condemnation of Russia's invasion of Ukraine.
+One hundred and forty-one of the UN's 193 members voted in favor of the resolution — a strong signal of the international community's condemnation of Russia's invasion of Ukraine.

 The vote, however, made clear Africa's division on the issue.